HereticSoba/HereticSoba/README.md

 ## 🚀 About Me

-- 🎓 System Development Student.
+- 🎓 Software Development Student.
 - 📱 Android Developer with **Kotlin**
 - 🌱 Currently learning **Microservices, Docker, and Cloud Computing**
 - 💡 Interested in **Backend Development** and **Mobile Apps**